Expression

 log

-Expression.log()
+Expression.log() -> Expression

-Compute the natural logarithm of the expression.
+Take the logarithm of this expression, returning the result.

 map